soundpress/RulesOfNYC/docs/c35/index.rst

       (U) expenditures to facilitate, support, or otherwise assist in the execution or performance of the duties of public office;

-      (V) expenditures related to childcare services; or
+      (V) expenditures related to childcare services;

-      (W) payments for liabilities that were not reported in the disclosure statement covering the reporting period in which the liability was incurred.
+      (W) payments for liabilities that were not reported in the disclosure statement covering the reporting period in which the liability was incurred; or

+      (X) expenditures in excess of $5,000 made by a candidate in a small primary election as defined in 52 RCNY §7-05(a).

 (b) Expenditures in cash.
 A candidate may not use cash for an expenditure of more than $100.